 Date:

-Dear Principal,
+Dear Principa al,

-RE:(Name of Student)
+RE: (Name of Student)

-I, (Professional/Agency) , hereby request to visit (Name of school)
+-, ional/Agency) , hereby request to visit (Name of school)

-to observe(Name of Student) on (Date)
+to observe (Name of Student) on (Date)

 Terms and Conditions:

-1. I understand the purpose of the visit is for classroom observation only in order to assist in setting

-- appropriate goals for the child in non-school environments.
-2. I understand that the school division and the school retain responsibility for the educational - Program of the student.
-1 will not review or comment on the performance of the teacher or other school and/or school - 3.
+- 1. I understand the purpose of the visit is for classroom observation only in order to assist in setting appropriate goals for the child in non-school environments. - 2.
+I understand that the school division and the school retain responsibility for the educational program of the student. - 3.
 I will not review or comment on the performance of the teacher or other school and/or school division staff. - 4.
 I will not interrupt the flow of instruction. - 5.
 I will keep confidential any information I observe or otherwise learn about in relation to staff and/or other students.
 I will not make any specific comments about students or staff in oral or written reports. - 6.
 I will provide a copy of the written report regarding observations to the attention of the school principal for inclusion in the student's cumulative file.